microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamworkWorkforceIntegration.md

 # New-MgTeamworkWorkforceIntegration

 ## SYNOPSIS
-Create a new workforceIntegration object.
+Create new navigation property to workforceIntegrations for teamwork

 ## SYNTAX